kom50/kom50/README.md

 - :seedling: Exploring coding problems.

-- :seedling: I'm currently learning MERN stack.
+- :seedling: I'm currently learning MERN and MEVN stack.

 - :mailbox: You can contact me at omprakashkartik82280@gmail.com
-- 👨‍💻 All of my projects are available at https://my-web-om.web.app/
+- 👨‍💻 All of my projects are available at https://kom50.github.io/web-om/#/

 <hr/>